 He or she is not simply looking for a status symbol, they are also looking for quality, a product that retains its resale value and also some educational content, maybe in comparison on the benefits or lack of in the peer vehicle.

 So if the Google search was “What car is better?
 Jaguar Bentley or Aston Martin” what would come up?

 There is absolutely nothing that can help with the education process.
+Which is exactly why the car brands should adopt inbound.
 I know you franchisees reading this like boat salesman will say, the deals always done on the shop floor, not on the internet.
 But I challenge you on that, nearly every person starting a considered buying process first looks for answers via Google before getting anywhere near your car front.